kennygrant/bestiary/slices.md

 The zero value of a slice is a nil slice.
 It has no underlying array, and has 0 length.
 You can use it just like a normal slice though and start using it without further initialisation \(unlike maps\).

-## Slicing
+## Slicing shares data

-When you use the slice operator, be aware that the backing data might be shared, using the same underlying array.
+When you use the slice operator, be aware that the backing data will be shared, using the same underlying array.
 If you need an independent copy of a slice to manipulate the underlying data, take a copy of it first.
 After you slice, the new slice will be a view onto the same data, but further operations \(like append\) on that new slice may mean it is copied, so it is usually better not to rely on slices sharing data if you wish to mutate that data.

 ```go
 a := []int{0,1,2,3,4,5}